up201806330/Retrospective-Wall/README.md

 ### User stories

+Our user stories are listed on the [project board](https://github.com/FEUP-ESOF-2020-21/open-cx-t5g2-esotericos/projects/1), along with their UI Mockups and Gherkin acceptance tests.

 <!--
 This section will contain the requirements of the product described as **user stories**, organized in a global **[user story map](https://plan.io/blog/user-story-mapping/)** with **user roles** or **themes**.